 Annual Refresher Training

 Lastly, HAZWOPER workers are required to complete refresher training annually to maintain their initial certification.
-For some HAZWOPER courses, there is a time requirement for personnel to enroll for and complete the refresher training programs.
+For some HAZWOPER courses, there is a time requirement for personnel to enroll in and complete the refresher training programs.
 For other OSHA recommended training courses there is no time requirement, however, competency testing is required.